 All About Stile and Rail Door Parts and Uses

-Built from vertical stiles and horizontal rails that frame panels or glass, this type of door blends strength with style in a way that suits both traditional and modern interiors.
+Built from vertical stiles and horizontal rails that frame panels or glass, this type of door blends strength with style.

 So what gives these doors their appeal, and why are they still widely used today?
 Let’s give it a read.